oktadev/spring-boot-microservices-example/OKTA.md

+# Secure a Spring Microservices Architecture with Spring Security, JWTs, Juiser, and Okta

 You've built a microservices architecture with Spring Boot and Spring Cloud.
 You're happy with the results, and you like how it adds resiliency to your application.
 You're also pleased with how it scales and how different teams can deploy microservices independently.
 But what about security?